B.Ed. in Middle Education – English

 Plus, you’ll complete 90 practicum hours and at least 1 full semester of student teaching prior to graduation.

-With your concentration in English, you’ll learn about world literature, expository writing, and modern grammar.
-These courses will give you the knowledge you’ll need to pass on core English language concepts to your middle school students.
+With your concentration in English, you will study world literature, expository writing, and modern grammar.
+These courses will give you knowledge to pass on core English language concepts to your middle school students.

 EDUC 360 – Foundations of Education